-Our experts have over 20 years of experience in programming, recruiting, and training Java specialists at NIX.
-During this time, they have conducted hundreds, even thousands, of interviews.
-Today, we want to provide you with some tips on how to successfully ace an interview for a Java Developer position.
-Whether you are a novice developer, an experienced professional, or someone looking to transition into IT, this information will be invaluable to you.
+Our experts have been involved in programming and directly recruiting and training Java specialists at NIX for more than 20 years.
+During this time they have conducted hundreds, even thousands of Java developer interviews.
+So today we want to give you some tips on how to successfully pass an interview for a Java Developer position.

 - Data structures